The Amiga 500 Lives

 Tracking down the GBS-8220 was the easy part.
 There are many available on Amazon and eBay.
 I got mine from Amazon for around $24 shipped.
 There are a few options that come up when you search for GBS-8220 on Amazon.
 The one I bought was the “Mcbazel” one.

-The DB-23 connector for the video port on the Amiga was the difficult item to find.
+The DB-23 connector for the video port on the Amiga was the most difficult item to find.
 Judging from forum posts, they last seemed easy to find around 2018.
-Any available right now are either an actual DB-23 connector and expensive, or a modified DB-25 and a little less expensive.
-Right now, they range from $30-$40 for a real one and $12-$20 for a modified DB-25.
+Any available right now are either an actual DB-23 connector, and expensive, or a modified DB-25, which is little less expensive.
+Right now, they range from $30 to $40 for a real one and $12 to $20 for a modified DB-25.

-Another option is to buy a box of 10 DB-25 connectors for less than $10 and ground down one one side and ground down one side of the connector yourself.
+Another option is to buy a box of 10 DB-25 connectors for less than $10 and ground down one side of the connector.
 It’s not pretty, but it works.

-Next I wired up the connector per the directions in the video above and found a suitable 5v power supply for the GBS-8220.
-All that was left to do was to test the Amiga 500.
+Next, I wired up the connector per the directions in the RMC video and found a suitable 5V power supply for the GBS-8220.

 Power On

 Before booting, I checked all the IC sockets to make sure they were seated well.
 I also made sure all the capacitors looked good–there were no signs of bulging or electrolytic fluid leaking.
 The board looked good.
-Lastly, the power supply checked out with my multimeter.
-I felt safe to turn it on.
+Lastly, I checked out the power supply with my multimeter.
+I felt it was safe to turn it on.

 And it booted to the kickstart screen!

-I had no issues with the GBS-8220, except that the language was initially set to Chinese, so it took a lot of blindly cycling through the menus to change it.
+I had no issues with the GBS-8220.
+Well, the language was initially set to Chinese, so it took a lot of blindly cycling through the menus to change it.

-Next, I need to test the floppy drive, keyboard, and joystick ports before I can have some fun with the machine.
+Next up, I need to test the floppy drive, keyboard, and joystick ports before I can have some fun with the machine.
 I also want to upgrade the machine with a RAM expansion and a GoTek floppy emulator.
-I also want to repair that damaged case.
+And I also want to repair that damaged case.